-Improve volunteer impact, increase fundraising or take it to the next level.
+Improve volunteer impact, increase fundraising, & take your HR or technology to the next level.

-We deliver programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
-Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.
+We deliver programs that address specific areas of nonprofit capacity.
+Our programs leverage the time and talents of service corps members and other skilled volunteers so that the program's value is many times greater than the cost.

 Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership